 …and once you start to get your goodreads audience growing, don’t forget to post you book updates and vlogs/blogs there, as your followers will see your posts in their feed.
 After all, Goodreads is the Facebook of the reading world…

 Now i’m a youtube junky, i love to talk about writing, moan about writing and panic about writing over on youtube.
-But I’ve also made a series of videos that go with this book, and the links are only available in the book 😉 and i’d like to do a few more videos on author marketing just for the readers of Building an author platform, so i’ve created a little Facebook Group where i’ll be posting them.
+(I’ve also made a series of videos that go with this book, you can find them here.).
+I’ve also created a little Facebook Group where i’ll be sharing any marketing tips, and social media changes, to help you all stay up to date.
 It would be lovely if you’d like to join.
 I’m aiming to post once a week ~ so no nasty spamming. 🙂

 Let the whirlwind tour continue ~ Do you use pinterest?
 I waste a horrendous amount of time there! ~ but don’t forget to create a pinbaord for your book, make your cover the front image, and put an amazon link in the description box.
 Include all sorts of images that refer to your story.
 This is the board for my fiction release earlier in the year, the BOARD has a good number of repins and followers now.

 When you’re sharing your book’s link to amazon, don’t forget to get a universal short link first ~ you can choose the tail of the url to match your book, and it automatically links back to the amazon store in the readers country.
 It looks neater and more professional.
 You can do this at Booklinker.

 If you think that Facebook and Twitter is already taking over your life, and all this information feels like even more of an overload ~ don’t panic, and don’t think you have to start doing everything.

 One of the big things I talk about in Building an Author Platform, is creating a structure that leaves you feeling more in control and with more free time, not less.

 Our minds won’t be able to wonder to creative places if we are constantly worried what Instagram wants.